 I previously wrote of my longing for home with October, and with each day it never passed.
 My birthday turned out to be a better occasion than last year at least.
 Made a second trip into the big city and had a really relaxing day to myself at the Impala Park.
 Spotted some hippos out in Lake Victoria while I indulged on chocolate cake for breakfast among a herd of zebra and impala.
 After my blissful picnic breakfast I had a quite stroll through the park, since I was the only one there, they let me play with the baby giraffe.
 So cute!
 The manager of the Eco Lodge gave me a tour of the campsites at the hotel and further into the park, and bought me a mocha.
 I left the park to grab lunch, spoiling myself to some delicious English fish and chips with a cold Tusker at Barry’s Sports Bar and Grill.
 The end to the lovely day involved buying myself an awesome gift..a bicycle!
 Then I arrived to warm wishes from the family and a bouquet of fresh flowers.
 Definitely one of my more awesome birthday’s.

 Halloween was spent almost like previous ones.
-I watched a marathon of movies, even though my choices were more comical or dramatic than scary.
+I watched a marathon of movies with the local kids, even though my choices were more comical or dramatic than scary.
 Beetlejuice, it has been awhile since I watched that.
-All I needed was some of my traditional food concoctions and red wine to cap off a lovely evening.

 My October.
 My most cherished month of the year, how you flee!
 Only one more October away from the familiar favorites of fall comfort from my favorite time of the year.
 I look forward to my next October being filled with the same awesomeness as this one.